anycable/anycable-rails/docs/getting_started.md

 **NOTE:** This task uses cURL under the hood, so it must be available.

 Another option is to create a Bash-wrapper to install and run a particular version of `anycable-go` automatically.
-Here is an example `bin/anycable-go` script:
+AnyCable does this for you when you run `rails g anycable:setup` and choose to install `anycable-go` locally.
+The generated script looks like this:

 ```sh
 #!/bin/bash